DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

 It might be tempting to use GoJS's **zOrder** concept to control which shape is displayed on top of another within a node template.
 However, **GoJS's Layers and zOrder apply only at the part level**—meaning you can adjust the zOrder of an entire Part (Node or Link), but not an individual GraphObject within that part.

 For individual GraphObjects within a template, the rendering order is determined by the structure of the template and the order in which the shapes are defined or added programmatically.
-In cases where shapes overlap within the same panel, the shape defined later in the template (or added later) will appear on top of the earlier ones.
+In cases where shapes overlap within the same panel, a shape defined later in the template (or added later) will appear on top of the earlier ones.

 Layers, on the other hand, offer properties that can be customized to affect all parts in the layer.
 This provides a way to easily control the appearance and behavior of multiple nodes or links simultaneously.